AgonyThorn/GroupFunding/README.md

 - Review and test the contract thoroughly to identify and mitigate potential security risks.
 <hr>

-Latest updated from developer: Oct-8th/2023
+Latest updated from developer: Oct-10th/2023

-Unexpected encounter with gas estimation (already manually set gas limit in hardhat-config file).
-The contract using several loop statements, potentially the cause of the problem.
-Due to the error, this contract is haven't fully tested and not recommend to put into use.

-If you know a method to resolve the problem, please contact the owner of this repo.
-Highly appreciated!
+Unexpected error on gas-estimation has fixed (Credit to: ducmint864) The contract; however, still haven't fully tested and highly recommend consider before using!